PersonofNote/aminorstudio-gatsby/src/pages/posts/developing-a-fullstack-app-express-api.md

 -----

 Now that I've got a basic design and roadmap sketched out and we've made a really basic front end, it's time to set up the API.
 For this project I've chosen to use Express just to keep in all in Javascript.
-If you're a little bit more familiar with the process, you could easily substitute another framework like Flask, Django, Laravel to write in whatever language you like.
+If you're a little bit more familiar with the process, you could easily substitute another framework like Flask, Django, Laravel to write in whatever language you like, but this will be node/express specific.